Varèse Sarabande albums discography: We Hear You Series (2016–2018)

-Masters Film Music (1986–1987, 1989–1992, 2002–2016)
+Masters Film Music (1989–1992, 2002–2016)

 This label imprint founded by Robert Townson in Canada with a record store and a few partners, first appeared with the original release of The Final Conflict in 1986 after agreeing to a distribution deal after securing the rights to release the soundtrack by Jerry Goldsmith through Twentieth Century Fox.
 The sales of the album were an immediate success for both labels.
 Then the following year the soundtrack to Lionheart, was released in two separate albums with the cooperation of the composer and forming a positive relationship with Goldsmith that would help Townson and the label move forward in its eventual success.

 The label then became a full-fledged series of CDs when the club launched in 1989 and was also a part of the reactivated club in 2001 with the designation of the Special Release Series (SRS).
-These albums were licensed through A&M Canada and Decca International as Townson had secured the rights to reissue Goldsmith's The Boys From Brazil, Roy Budd's The Wild Geese, Goldsmith's live concert series with the London Philharmonia entitled Suites and Themes and Bernard Herrmann's Obsession, which was one of his two final film scores before his untimely passing in 1975.
+These albums were licensed through A&M Canada and Decca International as Townson had secured the rights to reissue Goldsmith's The Boys From Brazil, Roy Budd's The Wild Geese, Goldsmith's live concert series with the London Philharmonia entitled Suites and Themes and Bernard Herrmann's Obsession, which was one of his two final film scores before his death in 1975.
 These were the first set of club CDs that were released and sold in unison with Varèse Sarabande CD Club releases.
 These, unlike the second generation of club volumes, did not change its numbering system when the club resumed production in 2001.
 This series also includes the first box set Varèse Sarabande ever produced Bernard Herrmann: The Concert Suites, which was an audiophile set of Decca re-recordings conducted by the composer and two extremely short soundtracks at 20 minutes each in both Under the Volcano which was nominated for an Academy Award in 1984 for its composer Alex North and Those Secrets by Oscar nominee Thomas Newman dubbed as "mini-classics".
+The Final Conflict and Lionheart are not part of this series since they were released as commercial regular releases by the label and NOT included in this section.

 There were two confirmed cancellations of titles from the original set of releases which were Lilies of the Field and John Williams' Heartbeeps.
 No explanation to their cancellation has ever been stated, but Heartbeeps would be the first title to be released as part of the reactivated Varèse Sarabande Club in 2001 after three years of rumors and speculation that this title would be the one the label would reactivate the Soundtrack Club with after its announcement in 1998.

+This part of the club is now deactivated and there are no current plans to revive it or release any future titles under this banner.